contributor-experience/handbook/CONTRIBUTE.md

 # Contribution Guidelines

-There are quite a few ways you could get involved with the Contributor Experience project.
+There are quite a few ways to get involved with the Contributor Experience project.
 You can:

 - join one of our [community calls](docs/about/calendar.qmd);
 - join our [Zulip chat](https://contributor-experience.zulipchat.com/join/r3bbxavdymqbyjiu32mtqyqi/)
-- share your ideas by [filing issues](https://github.com/contributor-experience/handbook/issues/new), submitting [Pull Requests](https://docs.github.com/en/pull-requests) or commenting on existing discussions;
+- share your ideas by [filing issues](https://github.com/contributor-experience/handbook/issues/new), submitting [Pull Requests](https://docs.github.com/en/pull-requests), or commenting on existing discussions;
 - address issues filed by other contributors;
 - review submitted PRs.